szunami/staircases/devlog.md

 current bug: player floats for one frame as staircase transitions down this causes player to fall through

+intrinsicVelocity and PropagationResult can become the same thing

+Ground can be atop and propagation occurs; this is bad

+Can't move if player is atop crate ???
+More subtle than that.
+Still not exactly what is up.

+Current issue: player can hang from bottom of ground.

 ## TODO:
 ---